 writer, sex educator, witch

 I'm a seasoned sex educator and health promotion professional with a focus in reproductive justice and youth empowerment.
-With over seven years of experience in developing health education programming, working in erotic retail, and putting condoms on bananas, I don't just talk about sex—I know about it.
+With nearly a decade of experience in developing health education programming, working in erotic retail, and putting condoms on bananas, I don't just talk about sex—I know about it.

 My mission is to support everyone—regardless of gender, orientation, libido, relationship style, kink/fetish, or sexual experience—in living their best and healthiest sexual lives.
 No question is too stupid, and no fantasy is too bizarre.
 All you have to do is ask.